-- > Appearing with unexplained gifts or new possessions - > Associating with other young people involved in exploitation - > Suffering from changes in emotional wellbeing - > Misusing drugs and alcohol - > Going missing for periods of time or regularly coming home late - > Regularly missing school or education - > Not taking part in education. - > Persistent absence and parental worry - > Change in friendship or relationships with older individuals or groups - > Unexplained acquisition of money, phones and clothes - > Excessive receipt of texts and calls - > Relationships with controlling individuals/ groups - > Leaving home without explanation - Carrying weapons
+- Appearing with unexplained gifts or new possessions - Associating with other young people involved in exploitation - Suffering from changes in emotional wellbeing - Misusing drugs and alcohol - Go missing from school or home and are subsequently found in areas away from their home - Regularly missing school or education - Not taking part in education. - Persistent absence and parental worry - Change in friendship or relationships with older individuals or groups - Unexplained acquisition of money, phones and clothes - Excessive receipt of texts and calls - Relationships with controlling individuals/ groups - Leaving home without explanation - Carrying weapons - Have been the perpetrator or alleged perpetrator of serious violence (e.g. knife crime), as well as the victim